 Proof the yeast by dissolving it in ¼ cup of the warm water with the sugar and letting it activate for about 10 minutes.

 Whisk together the flour and salt in a mixer bowl or medium bowl.
 Create a well in the center and add the oil and proofed yeast mixture.
-Using a stand mixer fitted with the hook attachment or by hand, slowly work the wet ingredients into the dry, adding the remaining 3/4 cup of water slowly.
-Add more water only as necessary to create a sticky dough.
+Using a stand mixer fitted with the hook attachment or by hand, slowly work the wet ingredients into the dry, adding 1/2 cup of water slowly.
+Add more of the water only as necessary to create a sticky dough.

 Knead by hand or with the dough hook in the mixer until the dough is very soft, smooth, and tacky/sticky to the touch (but it should not leave dough on your fingers when touched).
 The kneading by hand can be awkward at first because it's such a wet mess, but as you knead, the dough will firm up a bit and absorb all of the water.

 In a clean bowl at least twice the size of the dough, lightly coat the dough and the sides of the bowl with oil.
 Cover with plastic wrap and let rise in a warm spot until doubled, about 90 minutes.
 Take care not to overproof the dough.

 If using fresh spinach, sprinkle with the salt in a medium bowl.
 Set aside to macerate for 10 minutes, then squeeze the spinach of as much juice as possible.
 Discard juice.
 If using frozen spinach, squeeze as much juice as possible, and discard juice.

 Combine the spinach and onion.
 Just before filling the pastry, add cinnamon or allspice, pepper, and lemon juice.
 If using frozen spinach, add salt (fresh has already been salted to remove the juice).
 Taste and adjust seasoning.

 Preheat the oven to 375 degrees.
 Line two heavy baking sheets with parchment paper or foil.